 Where are you from, and what is your role in Extreme 2003?

-What kinds of questions will you try to answer, and why?
+What questions are you trying to answer and why?

 Why is this research important?
 What are the benefits?